open-telemetry/opentelemetry-specification/specification/common/attribute-requirement-level.md

 </details>

-_This section applies to Log, Metric, Resource, and Span, and describes requirement levels for attributes._
+_This section applies to Log, Metric, Resource, and Span, and describes requirement levels for attributes defined in semantic conventions._

 The following attribute requirement levels are specified: